raphaelcharriez/youtube-to-anki/README.md

 # youtube-to-anki
-Convert Youtube Video with bilingual subtitles into Anki Cards for learning
+Convert Youtube Videos with bilingual subtitles into Anki Decks

-I found that repetition learning works the best for me when I learn language, but quickly becomes repetitive and uninteresting.
+I found that repetition learning works the best for me when I learn languages, but quickly becomes repetitive and uninteresting.

-I use that program to download subtitles from youtube video, and transform them into flashcards I can learn.
-The flashcards have a an iframe that will play the relevant sentence.
+I use this code to download bilingual subtitles from Youtube videos, and transform them into flashcards I can learn.
+The flashcards have a Youtube iframe that will play the relevant sentence.

-I learn the video this way, then play it a few time.
-It's both efficient and funnier than most flashcard Decks I found.
+I learn the vocabulary and the pronunciation sentence by sentence with the flashcards, then play the Youtube video a few time.
+It's been efficient, funny and rewarding to learn this way.
-## Basic Usage
+### Basic Usage
 1/ installing the requirements with
 `pip install -r requirements.txt`